Rupee is expected to depreciate: Angel Broking

-According to Angel Broking, The Indian rupee is expected to depreciate tracking losses in Asian markets as the forthcoming Christmas holidays will keep the volumes thin.
+According to Angel Broking, The Indian rupee is expected to depreciate in today’s trading session as recent weakness in the DX will prompt traders to place fresh bets which in turn will hamper the trend of the Indian Rupee.

 Like this story, share it with millions of investors on M3